exercism/v3/languages/fsharp/exercises/concept/recursion/.meta/design.md

 The Concepts this exercise unlocks are:

-- `recursion-basic`: know what recursion is; know how to define a recursive function; know how to define a recursive type; know how to write a tail-recursive function.
+- `recursion`: know what recursion is; know how to define a recursive function; know how to define a recursive type; know how to write a tail-recursive function.
 - `pattern-matching-lists`: know how to pattern match on lists.

 ## Prequisites

 This exercise's prerequisites Concepts are:

-- `pattern-matching-basic`: know how to do basic pattern matching.
+- `pattern-matching`: know how to do basic pattern matching.
-- `discriminated-unions-basic`: know how to do define functions and work with parameters.
+- `discriminated-unions`: know how to do define functions and work with parameters.
-- `integers-basic`: know how to define integers.

 ## Representer